 The site has a range of mathematical topics to choose from and will display a variety of appropriate images of both examples and non-examples relating to it.
 There are two modes currently: question and compare.

 I feel the initial question mode would be useful for opening lessons, possibly mid-way through a unit of work.
 They would also be a wonderful resource to develop and assess children’s reasoning skills.

 Compare mode, however, is something I would use to introduce a new concept – perhaps even just displaying examples and non-examples side by side as above and asking children what they notice.

-Numberblocks is a pre-school BBC television series aimed at introducing children to
+Numberblocks is a pre-school BBC television series aimed at introducing children to early number.

 These NCETM materials use each episode as a launch pad.
 They are designed to assist Early Years (and also Year 1) practitioners to move on from an episode, helping children to bring the numbers and ideas to life in the world around them.

 You don’t even need to register with the NCETM to use them!

 The materials are designed to be used in conjunction with the Numberblocks episodes.
 They highlight and develop the key mathematical ideas that are embedded in the programmes.
 Each set of materials comes in the form of a PowerPoint file, and includes the following features: